gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/add-custom-webpack-config.md

 You can always find more information on _resolve_ and other options in the official [webpack docs](https://webpack.js.org/concepts/).

-### Importing non-webpack tools using `yarn`
+### Importing non-webpack tools using `pnpm`

 Note that using absolute imports only applies to webpack resolutions and will not work for other tools, e.g. ESLint or TypeScript.
-But if you are using yarn, then the best practice is to set up your imports in `package.json` as shown below:
+But if you are using pnpm, then the best practice is to set up your imports in `package.json` as shown below:

 ```json:title=package.json
 {